 - Do the 9 Piedras trail (Big rocks with a hole in the middle) near Cañaveral.

-Excited to go to Tayrona Colombia?
-Awesome.
-Now it’s time to decide how long you would like to stay.
+Now, it’s time to decide how long you would like to stay.

 - Leave around 6h30 – 7h00 am to catch a bus on the road.